wsjk/Capstone_1/README.md

 ![train_vs_test]

-The best hyperparameters of the RandomizedSearchCV process are:

 The hyperparameter values above provides a starting point for GridSearchCV process for Step 2 of the tuning process.
 The following table contains the hyperparameter values that led to the top 3 mean test and training scores from RandomizedSearchCV.

 | param_criterion | param_max_depth | param_max_leaf_nodes | param_min_samples_leaf | param_min_samples_split | param_n_estimators | param_oob_score |